clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Intruder.md

 * In the Positions tab:
   * Burp Suite automatically attempts to identify the most probable positions where payloads can be inserted.
     * These positions are highlighted in green and enclosed by section marks `§`.
-  * Right-hand side of the interface displays the `Add §`, `Clear §`, and `Auto §` buttons.
+  * Right-hand side of the interface displays `Add §`, `Clear §`, and `Auto §` buttons.
     * `Add §` defines new positions manually by highlighting them within the request editor and then clicking the button.
     * `Clear §` button removes all defined positions, providing a blank canvas where to custom positions can be defined.
     * `Auto §` button automatically attempts to identify the most likely positions based on the request.
        * This feature is helpful if the default positions were previously cleared.

 ## Payloads
+* In the **Payloads** tab, payloads for the attack can be created, assigned, and configured.
-In the Payloads tab of Burp Suite Intruder, we can create, assign, and configure payloads for our attack.
-This sub-tab is divided into four sections:
+* This sub-tab is divided into four sections:

-Payload Sets:
-This section allows us to choose the position for which we want to configure a payload set and select the type of payload we want to use.
+  * **Payload Sets**: Selects the position to configure a payload set and select the type of payload to use.
-When using attack types that allow only a single payload set (Sniper or Battering Ram), the "Payload Set" dropdown will have only one option, regardless of the number of defined positions.
+      * Dropdown will have only one option regardless of the number of defined positions when using attack types that allow only a single payload set (Sniper or Battering Ram).
-If we use attack types that require multiple payload sets (Pitchfork or Cluster Bomb), there will be one item in the dropdown for each position.
+      * One item in the dropdown for each position when using attack types that require multiple payload sets (Pitchfork or Cluster Bomb).
-Note: When assigning numbers in the "Payload Set" dropdown for multiple positions, follow a top-to-bottom, left-to-right order.
-For example, with two positions (username=§pentester§&password=§Expl01ted§), the first item in the payload set dropdown would refer to the username field, and the second item would refer to the password field.
+      * Follow a top-to-bottom, left-to-right order when assigning numbers dropdown for multiple positions.
+        * For example, with two positions (`username=§pentester§&password=§Expl01ted§`) the first item in the payload set dropdown would refer to the username field, and the second item would refer to the password field.
-Payload settings:
-This section provides options specific to the selected payload type for the current payload set.
+* **Payload settings**: Provides options specific to the selected payload type for the current payload set.
-For example, when using the "Simple list" payload type, we can manually add or remove payloads to/from the set using the Add text box, Paste lines, or Load payloads from a file.
-The Remove button removes the currently selected line, and the Clear button clears the entire list.
-Be cautious with loading huge lists, as it may cause Burp to crash.
+    * For example, when using the 'Simple list' payload type, payloads can be manually added or removed to/from the set using the **Add** text box, **Paste** lines, or **Load** payloads from a file.
+      * **Remove** button removes the currently selected line.
+      * **Clear** button clears the entire list.
+      * Be cautious with loading huge lists as it may cause Burp to crash.
-Each payload type will have its own set of options and functionality.
-Explore the options available to understand the range of possibilities.
+    * Each payload type will have its own set of options and functionality.

-Payload Processing:
-In this section, we can define rules to be applied to each payload in the set before it is sent to the target.
+* **Payload Processing**: Defines rules to be applied to each payload in the set before it is sent to the target.
-For example, we can capitalise every word, skip payloads that match a regex pattern, or apply other transformations or filtering.
+    * For example, capitalise every word, skip payloads that match a regex pattern, or apply other transformations or filtering.
-While you may not use this section frequently, it can be highly valuable when specific payload processing is required for your attack.
-Payload Encoding:
-The section allows us to customise the encoding options for our payloads.
+* **Payload Encoding**: Customises the encoding options for the payloads.
-By default, Burp Suite applies URL encoding to ensure the safe transmission of payloads.
-However, there may be cases where we want to adjust the encoding behaviour.
+    * Burp Suite applies URL encoding by default to ensure the safe transmission of payloads.
-We can override the default URL encoding options by modifying the list of characters to be encoded or unchecking the "URL-encode these characters" checkbox.
+      * Override the default URL encoding options by modifying the list of characters to be encoded or unchecking the "URL-encode these characters" checkbox.
-By leveraging these sections, we can create and customise payload sets to suit the specific requirements of our attacks.
-This level of control allows us to finely tune our payloads for effective testing and exploitation.
+* These sections allow the creation and customisation of payload sets to suit the specific requirements of the attacks.
+  * This level of control allows the fine tuning of payloads for effective testing and exploitation.

-Sniper
+## Sniper
 The Sniper attack type is the default and most commonly used attack type in Burp Suite Intruder.
 It is particularly effective for single-position attacks, such as password brute-force or fuzzing for API endpoints.
 In a Sniper attack, we provide a set of payloads, which can be a wordlist or a range of numbers, and Intruder inserts each payload into each defined position in the request.
 Let's refer to our example template from before:
 POST /support/login/ HTTP/1.1